strateos/transcriptic/README.md

 $ transcriptic run SampleProtocol protocol_params.json
 ```

-To submit the resulting protocol to transcriptic or analyze it, pipe that result to submit or analyze as above.
+To submit the resulting protocol to transcriptic or analyze it, pipe that result to `transcriptic submit` or `transcriptic analyze` as above.
 ```
 $ transcriptic preview SampleProtocol | transcriptic analyze
 ```

-When you're ready to upload a package to Transcriptic, make sure to include the version of autoprotocol and any other packages you might have used in your requirements.txt file:
+When you're ready to upload a package to Transcriptic, make sure to include the version of autoprotocol and any other packages you might have used in your `requirements.txt` file:
 ```
-autoprotocol==2.0.1
+autoprotocol==2.0.2
 ```

-A release consists of everything within the protocols_folder folder (but do not zip the folder itself: the manifest.json file must be at the top level of the archive.)
+A release consists of everything within the protocols_folder folder **(but do not zip the folder itself: the manifest.json file must be at the top level of the archive.)**

 For more information on uploading and packaging releases, see the [Transcriptic Developer Hub](http://developers.transcriptic.com/v1.0/docs/package-quickstart#packaging-and-uploading)